clorichel/Conferences/README.md

 Going through the strength and weakness of PHP key features, studying the lifecycle of a PHP request, before bootstrapping a personal website using PHP from scratch.

 _Code delivered on a [PHP Mauritius UG GitHub repository](https://github.com/phpmauritiusug/2016-DevConMru/tree/master/PHP-01-1-JumpStart)_

+### Autoloading, Composer and application architecture

+From handmade autoloading to using Composer as a dependency management tool, we will dive in how we can create better PHP applications at all development stages : designing, hardcoding, testing and deploying.

+_Code delivered on a [PHP Mauritius UG GitHub repository](https://github.com/phpmauritiusug/2016-DevConMru/tree/master/PHP-01-2-Architecture)_